How to Set Goals: A step-by-step guide

-EXAMPLE: If your 5 year goal is to write a book, you could start with writing every morning or joining a creative writing group.
-I have a friend who wanted to travel more last year, so she talked to her bank about automatically taking a specific amount off each paycheck and depositing into a TSFA for her.
-She doesn’t ever see it in her chequeing account and when she wants to book a trip she’s ready and so are the funds.
-You see what I’m getting at here?
+EXAMPLE: If your 5-year goal is to write a book, you could start with writing every morning or joining a creative writing group.
+I have a friend who wanted to travel more last year, so she talked to her bank about automatically taking a specific amount off each paycheck and depositing it into a TFSA for her.
+She doesn’t ever see it in her chequing account and when she wants to book a trip she’s ready and so are the funds.
+Do you see what I’m getting at here?
 Your daily and weekly habits can really add up.

 Apply the same questions as above:

 2- Why are you doing this/ what bigger goal does this support?

 3- how are you going to do this?

 4-when do you want to reach this by?